-The memorial to Albert Einstein is set at the entrance to the headquarters for the National Academy of Sciences, a private, non-profit society of distinguished scholars, in Washington DC.
+The memorial to Albert Einstein is set at the entrance to the headquarters of the National Academy of Sciences, a private, non-profit society of distinguished scholars, in Washington DC.
 The memorial is easy to get up close to and offers a great photo op (kids can even sit in his lap).
 It was built in 1979 in honor of the centennial of Einstein's birth.
-The 12 foot bronze figure is depicted seated on a granite bench holding a paper with mathematical equations summarizing three of his most important scientific contributions: the photoelectric effect, the theory of general relativity, and the equivalence of energy and matter.
+The 12-foot bronze figure is depicted seated on a granite bench holding a paper with mathematical equations summarizing three of his most important scientific contributions: the photoelectric effect, the theory of general relativity, and the equivalence of energy and matter.

 The Einstein Memorial was created by sculptor Robert Berks and was based on a bust of Einstein the artist sculpted from life in 1953.
 Landscape architect James A. Van Sweden designed the monument landscaping.
 The granite bench that Einstein is seated on is engraved with three of his most famous quotations: